International Law of Armed Conflict (Level 6)

 Module description

-This module will introduce you to the legal rules surrounding armed conflict through the relevant international treaties.
-It will demonstrate the practical problems of applying and enforcing humanitarian law by evaluating recent armed conflicts.
+In this module we introduce you to the legal rules surrounding armed conflict through the relevant international treaties.
+We will demonstrate the practical problems of applying and enforcing humanitarian law by evaluating recent armed conflicts.

 Learning objectives